Go North West: Fleet

-As of October 2022, Go North West operates 180 buses, a large amount of which were initially acquired from First Greater Manchester.
-Buses were initially painted into a livery designed by local marketing agency We Are Buzz, however the livery was redesigned in late 2019.
+As of July 2025, Go North West operates 111 routes with a fleet of 411 buses, consisting a large amount of buses transferred from across the Go-Ahead Group, most of them from Go-Ahead London, with some of the buses acquired from First Greater Manchester.
+Also, a large amount also acquired from Diamond Bus North West in September 2023 with the takeover of their Weston Street depot for Bee Network franchised services.
+Prior to the rollout of Bee Network branding, buses were initially painted into a livery designed by local marketing agency We Are Buzz, however the livery was redesigned in late 2019.
 This redesign later coincided with the introduction of the Manchester's Orbits and 135 branding.
+The default livery went through a few changes again to align with the rollout of the CrossCity livery for service 41 between Middleton and Sale.

+Go North West operates out of 4 depots, those being the former First Greater Manchester and Diamond North West depot at Weston Street, Bolton, the former Stagecoach Manchester depot in Wigan, and two smaller depots in Heywood and Denton.
+These depots are used for franchised Bee Network operations.

-Buses are based at the former First depot in Queen's Road, Cheetham Hill, opened in 1901 by the Manchester Carriage and Tramways Company as the first electric tram depot to open in Manchester.
+From the company's launch in 2019 until March 2024, a majority of Go North West's buses were based at the former First Manchester depot in Queen's Road, Cheetham Hill, opened in 1901 by the Manchester Carriage and Tramways Company as the first electric tram depot to open in Manchester.
 The depot premises is adjacent to the Museum of Transport in Manchester.
-Following the acquisition of the garage in 2019, Go North West had the depot's original clock restored to working order and also funded an auction bid to help return the golden key used to first open the garage to the adjacent museum.
+Following the acquisition of the garage, Go North West had the depot's original clock restored to working order and also funded an auction bid to help return the golden key used to first open the garage to the adjacent museum.
+Go North West departed Queen's Road depot on 24 March 2024 following the awarding of the depot to Stagecoach Manchester in Tranche 2 of Bee Network franchising.

 Controversies

 2021 strike action

 On 28 February 2021, a strike was called by the union Unite over concerns that the new payment package was a 'fire and re-hire' scheme, following Go North West making a loss of £1.8 million per year.
 A reduced service operated during the period of industrial action, with the company hiring other local operators to maintain services, some of which were criticised by Unite for overcrowding buses during the third COVID-19 lockdown.
-The strike ended on 18 May 2021 after successful talks between both parties in Unite's favour.
+The strike ended on 18 May 2021 after successful talks between both parties.
 Lasting 85 days, Unite claims this to have been their longest period of strike action.